Bunker Hill Houston Neighborhood Guide

 Bunker Hill Village’s early history mirrors that of its neighbors – it was a rural community made up of farms and sawmills.
 A smattering of homes were also in the area.

 Like Hunters Creek, Hedwig, and Piney Point, Bunker Hill Village was incorporated in 1954 with a mayor-council form of government.
-This ensured that the community and the surrounding villages kept their mainly residential zoning and country-living way of life.
+This ensured that the community and the surrounding villages kept their mainly residential zoning and way of life.

 As an independent city, Bunker Hill operates the Memorial Villages Police Department with Piney Point and Hunters Creek.
 The Villages Fire Department and the Memorial Villages Water Authority serve the city.